nunomazer/after-linux-install/README.md

 # after-linux-install

-Set of shell scripts to prepare an Linux environment
+Set of shell scripts that help to prepare a fresh Linux environment